mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/60.Undeploy/default.md

 ![alt_text](images/image38.png?classes=content-img "image_tooltip")

-5. Once the unregister is successful, the HDM icon should not appear in the vCenter menu.
-However, to see this change, you must logout and login to the vCenter again.
+5. Once the unregister is successful, the HDM icon should no longer appear in the vCenter menu.
+However, you must logout and log back in to vCenter to see this change.

 ## Delete PrimaryIO Appliance from vCenter

-    Pre-requisites
+    Prerequisites

-1. Ensure that HDM plugin has been unregistered.
+1. Ensure that the HDM plugin has been unregistered.

 Steps

-1. Access PrimaryIO Appliance on browser.
+1. Access the PrimaryIO appliance from the browser.
-2. Log into Appliance using Administrator credentials.
+2. Log into the appliance using administrator credentials.
-3. Select tab vCenters to view the vcenter listing.
+3. Select the vCenters tab to view the vCenter listing.
-4. Against the vCenter, click on **Delete**.
+4. From vCenter, select **Delete**.

 ![alt_text](images/image25.png?classes=content-img "image_tooltip")

-5. On the popup, click on **Yes** to delete the vCenter from the Appliance.
+5. Select **Yes** in the popup to delete vCenter from the appliance.
 6. Log into vCenter.
-7. From Host and Clusters, power off PrimaryIO Appliance VM.
+7. Select _Host_, followed by _Clusters_, then power off the PrimaryIO Appliance VM.
-8. Right click on the Appliance VM and select Delete from Disk to delete the Appliance.
+8. Right click on the appliance VM and select _Delete from Disk_ to delete the appliance.